Summary

 Step-by-Step Guide: Your First RLT Session

-1. Preparation: Find a quiet, comfortable spot where your GSD can lie down.
-Use a yoga mat or a soft dog bed to keep them relaxed.
+- Preparation: Find a quiet spot.
+Use a soft dog bed to keep your GSD relaxed.

-3. Fur Management: If your dog has an exceptionally thick coat, use your fingers to part the hair over the hip joint to create a "pathway" for the light.
+- Fur Management: Part the hair over the hip joint to create a "pathway" for the light.

-4. Application: Place the device directly against the fur/skin.
-Angle it slightly toward the head of the femur.
+- Application: Place the device directly against the fur/skin.
+Angle it toward the head of the femur.

-6. Post-Session: Offer a small treat or praise to create a positive association with the therapy.
+- Post-Session: Offer a treat to create a positive association.

 FAQ

-Is red light therapy safe for a dog with a history of cancer?
-This is a critical safety consideration.
-Photobiomodulation stimulates cellular growth and ATP production, which theoretically could also stimulate the growth of malignant cells.
-If your German Shepherd has a known tumor or a history of cancer in the treatment area, you should avoid red light therapy in that specific location.
-Always consult your veterinary oncologist before starting any light-based therapy for a dog with a history of neoplasia.
+Is RLT safe for a dog with a history of cancer?
+Caution: PBM stimulates cellular growth.
+If your dog has a known tumor or history of cancer in the treatment area, avoid RLT in that location.
+Consult a veterinary oncologist first.

 References